EvansWinner/Piltdown/README.md

 #### TODO

-- Maybe an italic font as well, though that seems less useful.
-Also maybe some variables bound to generally useful Unicode characters (smileys, Harvey balls, etc)
-- Tweet threads?
-Could it be done? *Should* it be done?
-Well, yes and no, of course...
 - Instead of telling people to have labels all the same length (eg. horizontal dot chart) just pad to max(len(...))
 - Better examples.
 Better... or at least funnier.